catalingheorghe/learning-activities/system_programming/book_programming_with_posix_threads/notes_programming_with_posix_threads.md

 Pthreads deviate form the standard UNIX and C convention that 0 represents success and failure is indicated by -1 and setting the global variable errno to a code specifying the type of error.
 Original POSIX standard have *errno* as an *extern int*, which supports a single execution context.
 Pthreads do not set *errno* and do not reserve -1 return value for error.
 They return 0 on success and include an extra output parameter for storing results.
 An error code from *errno.h* is returned instead of 0 on error.
 Pthreads also provides a per-thread *errno* for supporting other code that uses it.
 This means that *errno* can still be used as normal inside any thread because each thread has its copy.
 Source code: ```001_05_thread_error.c```

+The one exception to the error rules above is *pthread_get_specific*, which does not report errors at all, since it has to be as fast as possible.